 and environmental standards .
 The movement focuses in particular on commodities,

-countries , but also consumed in domestic markets most coffee , cocoa , sugar, fresh
+countries, but also consumed in domestic markets, mostly coffee, cocoa, sugar, fresh

-promotes sustainable development by offering better trading conditions to, and
+promotes sustainable development by offering better trading conditions and

-Fair trade is grounded in three core beliefs; first, producers have the power to
+Fair trade is grounded in core beliefs, such as that producers have the power to

 express unity with consumers.

 As per what you can read from above, the principles and philosophy are there and

 we believe that lots of efforts are being put to maintain this goal.